|summer vine tomatoes|

-I am rather fond of August, particularly when the sun comes out.
-It the perfect time to eat outdoors - preferably with an interesting selection of tapas or mezze, little nibbles of something amazing, under the vine-laden pergola while swigging lashings of cold white wine.
-Well a girl can dream!
+So summer has well and truly arrived in England - hot sun and torrential rain . . . again.
+In between dodging rain showers, every other day seems to be the perfect time to eat outdoors - preferably with an interesting selection of tapas or mezze, little nibbles of something amazing, or perhaps a refreshing cold soup, under the vine-laden pergola while swigging lashings of cold white wine.

 By the end of August and into September, there will be food for free and I shall be out foraging and beating back the wildlife in order to get to those wild berries.
-It shall also be the time to actually put into practice some of my New Year's kitchen resolutions - in foraging, preserving and better planning them all!
+It shall also be the time to actually put into practice some of my New Year's kitchen resolutions - in foraging, preserving and better planning.
+Some things never seem to change!

 vegetables, herbs and wild greens: